Okabe, Shizuoka

 Okabe (岡部町, Okabe-chō) was a town located in Shida District, Shizuoka, Japan.

+Population

+As of 2003, the town had an estimated population of 12,839 and a density of 240.93 persons per km2.
+The total area was 53.29 km2.

+History

 Okabe developed in the Edo period as Okabe-juku, a post-town on the Tōkaidō.

-As of 2003, the town had an estimated population of 12,839 and a density of 240.93 persons per km².
-The total area was 53.29 km².
-The town was served by an interchange on Japan National Route 1, but had no train service.
+Merge

 On January 1, 2009, Okabe was merged into the expanded city of Fujieda and thus no longer exists as an independent municipality.
 Shida District was dissolved as a result of the merger.

+Transportation

+The town was served by an interchange on Japan National Route 1, but had no train service.